-Symptoms often relate to personality or mood changes, compulsive or repetitive behavior and lack of emotion, inhibition or social tact.
+Symptoms often involve personality or mood changes, compulsive or repetitive behaviors, and lack of emotion, inhibition or social tact.

 FTD affects an estimated 250,000 Americans.
 The average duration of the disease is about eight years.
-In the past, the disease was confused with Alzheimer's disease or other forms of dementia, but unlike Alzheimer's disease, frontotemporal dementia appears earlier in life.
-As researchers have learned more about the disease, they now believe it is the second leading cause of dementia in middle age.
-Most patients are diagnosed during their 50s and 60s with men and women equally affected.
+In the past, the disease was confused with Alzheimer's disease or other forms of dementia, but frontotemporal dementia appears earlier in life than Alzheimer's disease.
+Researchers now believe FTD is the second leading cause of dementia in middle age.
+Most patients are diagnosed during their 50s and 60s, with men and women equally affected.

 About 40 percent of patients have a clear family history.
 The remaining 60 percent of cases occur randomly.
 If a parent has frontotemporal dementia, one in two of the children are likely to develop the disease.
 In some cases where the disorder appears to be inherited, there is an apparent change or mutation in a gene on chromosome 3, 9 or 17.
 Other genes may be involved as well.
 The cause of the illness, however, is unknown.

 Our Approach to Frontotemporal Dementia

 UCSF is home to one of the few centers in the country that specialize in research and diagnosis of frontotemporal dementia.
 We offer extensive assessments to correctly diagnose FTD, which may be mistaken for other conditions, as well as medications to minimize symptoms.
 Because caring for a loved one with FTD can be very challenging, we hold a monthly support group to provide information and comfort for families and caregivers.
 We also work to connect families with outside support services.